MPPT vs PWM: Which one is the best solar controller for my system?

 More modern charge controllers use Pulse Width Modulation (PWM) to slowly lower the amount of power applied to the batteries as the batteries get closer and closer to fully charged.
 This type of controller allows the batteries to be more fully charged with less stress on the battery, extending battery life.
 It can also keep batteries in a fully charged state (called “float”) indefinitely.
 PWM is more complex, but does not have any mechanical connections to break.

-The most recent and best type of solar charge controller is called Maximum Power Point Tracking or MPPT.
+On the other hand of the MPPT vs PWM debate is the most recent and best type of solar charge controller; Maximum Power Point Tracking or MPPT for short.
 MPPT controllers are basically able to convert excess voltage into amperage.
 This has advantages in a couple of different areas.

 Most solar power systems use 12 volt batteries, like you find in cars.
 (Some use other voltages and the same advantages apply to these systems as well.)
 Solar panels can deliver far more voltage than is required to charge the batteries.
 By, in essence, converting the excess voltage into amps, the charge voltage can be kept at an optimal level while the time required to fully charge the batteries is reduced.
 This allows the solar power system to operate optimally at all times.